 |

-The extension includes a 3-night beach holiday at a hotel with breakfast, flight to Phu Quoc and transfers between the airport and the hotel at Phu Quoc.
+The extension includes a 3-night beach holiday stay on Phu Quoc at a hotel with breakfast, plus a flight to Phu Quoc.

 Originally a small fishing village, Mui Ne has developed into a lovely, cosy beach holiday destination.
 The beach has fine, golden sand, and the sea is wonderfully warm.
 Along the beach, you’ll find small, local eateries serving delicious Vietnamese dishes.